Robertboy18/Personal-Website/_posts/2021-04-30-Winter-Semester.md

 ---
 Hey Everyone~
 <hr>
 I finally finished my winter semester of sophomore year and it was a great semester.
-Two of my courses MATH 336 - Honors ODE and MATH 372 - Mathematical Modelling I has a research component and will be linked below.
+Two of my courses MATH 336 - Honors ODE and MATH 372 - Mathematical Modelling I had a research component and will be linked below.
 <hr>
 # MATH 336